- How is commercial arbitration used and what are the recent trends?

 Enforcement proceedings are subject to an expedited procedure.
 Accordingly, the parties are not allowed to file rejoinder/rebuttal petitions.
-Since the court does not examine the merits of the case and only conducts a procedural examination, the final order is expected to be given in six to eight months by the first instance court and in one year by the regional appeal court.
-However, for the cases where the conformity of the award with public policy or right to fair trial is disputed, the proceedings take longer.
+Since the court does not examine the merits of the case and only conducts a procedural examination, the final order is expected to be given in six to eight months by the first instance court and in one year by the regional appeal court, which is followed by a one-year final appeal before the Court of Cassation.

 - Are any changes to the law currently under consideration or being proposed?